-There are more than 10 delivery examples, you will surely learn something by going through the project.
-We liked it so much we forked the repo to contribute our improvements.
+There are more than 10 delivery examples, so you will surely learn something by going through the project.
+We liked it so much that we forked the repo so that we could contribute our improvements.
 Make sure to clone the repo so you can follow along with the tutorial.

-Next, we’ll start minikube with the container networking interface (CNI) networking option enabled.
-Without this, traffic between pods within the Kubernetes network won’t flow by default.
-Again, because I’m using a Mac, I’m installing the hyperkit driver to run Kubernetes inside of a virtual machine.
-Tune the memory, CPUs, and disk size allocated to the VM to suit your needs and hardware.
+Next, we’ll start Minikube with the networking option enabled for the Container Networking Interface (CNI).
+Without this, traffic within the Kubernetes network won’t flow between pods by default.
+On a Mac, you need to install the hyperkit driver to run Kubernetes inside a virtual machine.

 - To interact with Kubernetes, you need an up-to-date version of

-- There are also no dependencies on the cluster
+- Also, there are no dependencies on the cluster.

-You should see a friendly face with all four of his limbs!
+You should see a friendly face with all four of its limbs!

 Once you have

-speedctl on your machine, you can use it to install the control plane on your cluster.
-It is recommended to use the default settings (at least for the first run-through).
-Put the sidecar on everything in the podtato-kubeclt namespace:
+speedctl on your machine, you can use it to install the Speedscale Operator in your cluster.
+It is recommended to use the default settings (at least for the first run through).
+Now, instrument all the

 ✔ Deployments patched. ℹ Patched default/podtato-head-entry ℹ Patched default/podtato-head-hat ℹ Patched default/podtato-head-left-arm ℹ Patched default/podtato-head-left-legp ℹ Patched default/podtato-head-right-arm ℹ Patched default/podtato-head-right-leg